doubleirish/mybatis-spring-boot/captions.md

 ```
 This is where can can setup our connection to a database.

-In this case we are defining an embedded in-memory database for ease of setup
+In this case we are defining an embedded in-memory database for ease of setup for demonstrative purpise

 <!--

 ####  Enable H2 Web Console
-For debug purposes we can also enable a H2 database web console that gets bundled with our springboot webapp H2 database web  .
+To help with ,  we can also enable a H2 database web console that gets bundled with our springboot webapp H2 database web  .
 we'll see how this works later
 -->